 David Vanderhamm, Ph.D.

-David VanderHamm, Ph.D., is an interdisciplinary scholar of music and culture as well as an active guitarist.
+David VanderHamm, Ph.D., is an interdisciplinary scholar of music and culture, as well as an active guitarist.
 He earned his Ph.D. in musicology from the University of North Carolina at Chapel Hill, where he completed his dissertation on the social construction of virtuosity in 2017.
 His current research pursues the theme of virtuosities through both fieldwork and archival methods, exploring how wide-ranging displays and discourses of musical skill carry meaning for audiences in the U.S. during the age of electronic media.
-He has presented widely at national and international conferences, and his published work appears in American Music, Oxford Bibliographies, The Public Historian, and the forthcoming Oxford Handbook of Music and Advertising and Oxford Handbook of Phenomenological Ethnomusicology.
+He has presented widely at national and international conferences, and his published work appears in the Journal of the Society for American Music, American Music, Oxford Bibliographies, and The Public Historian.
+He is currently co-editing the Oxford Handbook of the Phenomenology of Music Cultures, to which he has also contributed a chapter.
 VanderHamm has previously taught at the University of North Carolina at Chapel Hill, the University of North Carolina at Greensboro and the University of Denver.

 Research, Published Work, and Scholarly Activities

 “Virtuosity, Obviously: Ravi Shankar, Historical Phenomenology, and the Valuation of Skill,” in Oxford Handbook of Phenomenological Ethnomusicology.
-Edited by Harris M. Berger and Kati Szego.
+Edited by Harris M. Berger, Friedlind Riedel, and David VanderHamm.
 Oxford University Press.
-(Contracted and Accepted Pending Minor Revisions).
+Forthcoming.

 “‘All those Homes Beyond the Microphone’: Advertising, Domesticity, and Early Country Music Variety Programs in the 1930s,” in Oxford Handbook of Music and Advertising.
 Edited by James Deaville, Ron Rodman, and Siu-Lan Tan.
-Oxford University Press.
+Oxford University Press, 336–351.
 (In Production).

 “Simple Shaker Folk: Appropriation, American Identity, and Appalachian Spring,” American Music 36, no. 4 (Winter 2018): 507-526. http://muse.jhu.edu/article/715974